Gymkhana

 Veeraswamy | Mayfair

 When you’re whipping up delicious street food and the people start crying out for more, you don’t shut up shop and pack it all in – that’s just not cricket.
 It’s not Kricket, either, who, in 2017, expanded on their popular pop-up and opened a two floor flagship, Kricket Soho.
-Kricket Brixton and Kricket White City followed, and now all three serve up the same modern, aromatic dishes inspired by India and supplied by Brits.
-Scallop madras curry, coronation smoked mackerel, bone marrow raita, and samphire pakoras epitomise the British food in Indian clothing that runs through the menu.
-Staying true to their shipping container origins, all venues opt for the ever popular industrial pared-back aesthetic, which makes for a relaxed but smart dining experience.
+Kricket Brixton, Kricket White City and Kricket Canary Wharf followed, and now all four serve up the same inventive, aromatic dishes inspired by India and supplied by British producers.
+Scallop madras curry, coronation smoked mackerel, bone marrow raita, and samphire pakoras epitomise the British food in Indian clothing theme that runs through the menu.
+And the cultural cross-over doesn’t stop there: SOMA is Kricket’s very own cocktail den, serving signatures spiked with Indian flavour like a curry leaf gimlet, and a margarita made with Chaat Masala.

 Looking for something to wash that down with?
 Check out our guide to London’s best cocktail bars